mrnorman/miniWeather/README.md

 mpirun -n [# ranks] ./mini_weather_[version]
 ```

 Since parameters are set in the code itself, you don't need to pass any parameters.
-Some machines use different tools instead of mpirun (e.g., OLCF's Titan uses `aprun`).
+Some machines use different tools instead of mpirun (e.g., OLCF's Summit uses `jsrun`).

 ## Viewing the Output